joe-thirtytwonineteen/graql/README.md

     }
 }
 ```
 That's it.
 On startup, GraQL will scan for all `GraQLComponent` and do its thing.
+Because it leverages [Micronaut
+GraphQL Integration](https://micronaut-projects.github.io/micronaut-graphql/4.4.0/guide/), all of the existing
+configuration it provides (like `/graphql` and `/graphiql`) is as normal!

 # Actual Documentation